ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 iobroker status
 ```

-If all issues are correct and iobroker has been stopped, you can now restore the console using the following commands:
+If all issues are correct and iobroker has stopped, you can now restore the console using the following commands:

 ```
 cd /opt/iobroker
 iobroker restore <Dateiname eures Backups>
 ```

-% (# ff0000) [** However, it is very important that only an ioBroker backup can be restored with this method.
+!> **However, it is very important that only an ioBroker backup can be restored with this method.
-A Redis backup, Zigbee backup, mySql backup, or history data can not be created with this command **.]
+A Redis backup, Zigbee backup, mySql backup, or history data can not be created with this command**

 Backitup is required for this because they were created specifically with Backitup.